What is an ovariohysterectomy?

 Ideally, most rats are spayed between four and six months of age.
-The older the rat, the longer its body is exposed to hormones produced in the ovaries, and the greater the chance of developing tumors.
+The older the rat, the longer its body is exposed to hormones produced in the ovaries, and the greater the chance of developing mammary gland cancer.

 This surgical procedure is done under general anesthesia.
-Rats are typically not fasted the night prior to surgery, as is done with other animals, because rats are grazers, rather than meal eaters, and their metabolism and digestion are much faster than that of other mammals.
+Rats are typically not fasted the night prior to surgery, as is done with most dog and cat surgeries, because rats are grazers, rather than meal eaters, and their metabolism and digestion are much faster than that of most larger mammals.

-The ovaries and uterus are removed.
-If an ovariectomy is performed in which only the ovaries, and not the uterus, are removed, there will be a small incision on either side of the rat, just behind the last rib.
-The surgical incision will be closed with several layers of fine sutures that dissolve and do not need to be removed.
-Most rats go home within forty-eight hours after surgery.
+Both ovaries and the entire uterus are removed.
+If an ovariectomy is performed, in which only the ovaries and not the uterus are removed, there will be a small incision on either side of the rat, just behind the last rib.
+The surgical incision will be closed with several layers of fine, absorbent, suture material that dissolves and does not need to be removed.
+Most rats go home 24-48 hours after surgery.

 What post-operative care will my rat need?

-Inspect and assess your rat and the incision several times daily, and report any concerns regarding behavior changes, appetite, drinking, urination, and defecation to your veterinarian.
-Occasionally, rats will chew the sutures and open the surgical wound.
+Inspect and assess your rat and the incision several times daily and report any concerns about behavior changes, appetite, drinking, urination, and defecation to your veterinarian.
+Occasionally, rats will chew at the surgical site and open the surgical wound.
 This needs immediate veterinary attention.
 Otherwise, your veterinarian may want to check on the healing of your rat’s incision 7-10 days after she goes home.

 Are complications common with spaying?

-In general, complications are rare with this surgery.
+Complications are rare with this surgery.
 However, as with any anesthetic or surgical procedure, in any species, there is always a small risk associated with being anesthetized.
-To minimize risks, it is important to follow all your veterinarian’s pre-operative instructions and to report any sign of illness or previous medical conditions to your veterinarian prior to the day of surgery.
+To minimize risk, it is important to follow all your veterinarian’s preoperative instructions and to report any signs of illness or previous medical conditions to your veterinarian prior to the day of surgery.

 Potential complications may include:

-Suture reaction or sinus formation.
-This is extremely rare but occurs in some animals that are sensitive to certain types of suture material used during surgery.
-Their tissues react to the suture and often develop draining wounds or tracts that appear up to several weeks after the surgery was performed.
+Suture reaction or sterile abscess formation: This is extremely rare but occurs in some animals that have a reaction to certain types of suture material used during surgery.
+Their tissues react to the suture and often develop draining wounds or tracts that may appear up to several weeks after the surgery was performed.
 Further procedures may be required to remove the suture material and correct the issue.

 Will spaying have any adverse effects on my rat?

-The majority of rats will experience no adverse effects following spaying, and in general, spaying is recommended for all healthy, young rats to prevent future health problems.
+Most rats will experience no adverse effects following spaying and spaying is generally recommended for all healthy, young rats to prevent future health problems.
 There are many myths and beliefs about spaying that are not supported by facts or research.
-Your pet rat will not become fat and lazy.
+If fed a proper diet, your pet rat will not become fat and lazy after being spayed.